-5) Compost!
+Compost!
 This is a big one.
 Proper composting reduces the amount of methane food releases into the atmosphere as it decomposes.
 If you’re already proud of your compost pile, then kudos to you!
 Haven’t started one yet?
-No worries — our next climate guide will show you how to get it done right.
+Check out our composting guide to get it done right.

 The big picture

 Emissions from food waste are a substantial part of the climate crisis, and individual actions can be a substantial part of the solution.
 After all, we each have the opportunity to cut emissions from food waste three times a day.

 So next time you’re at the grocery store or peeking into your fridge, consider what you can do to make sure all the food you buy becomes food you eat.